Galicia (Spain): Climate

 Being located on the Atlantic coastline, Galicia has a very mild climate for the latitude and the marine influence affects most of the province to various degrees.
 In comparison to similar latitudes on the other side of the Atlantic, winters are exceptionally mild, with consistent rainfall.
 At sea level snow is exceptional, with temperatures just occasionally dropping below freezing; on the other hand, snow regularly falls in the eastern mountains from November to May.
-Overall, the climate of Galicia is comparable to the Pacific Northwest; the warmest coastal station of Pontevedra has a yearly mean temperature of 14.8 C. Ourense located somewhat inland is only slightly warmer with 14.9 C. Lugo, to the north, is colder, with 12 C, similar to the 12.45 C of Portland, Oregon.
+Overall, the climate of Galicia is comparable to the Pacific Northwest region of the United States; the warmest coastal station of Pontevedra has a yearly mean temperature of 14.8 C. Ourense located somewhat inland is only slightly warmer with 14.9 C. Lugo, to the north, is colder, with 12 C, similar to the 12.45 C of Portland, Oregon.

 In coastal areas summers are tempered, with daily maximums averaging around 25 C in Vigo.
 Temperatures are further cooler in A Coruña, with a subdued 22.8 C normal.
 Temperatures are much higher in inland areas such as Ourense, where days above 30 C are regular.

 The lands of Galicia are ascribed to two different areas in the Köppen climate classification: a south area (roughly, the province of Ourense and Pontevedra) with appreciable summer drought, classified as a warm-summer Mediterranean climate (Csb), with mild temperatures and rainfall usual throughout the year; and the western and northern coastal regions, the provinces of Lugo and A Coruña, which are characterized by their Oceanic climate (Cfb), with a more uniform precipitation distribution along the year, and milder summers.
 However, precipitation in southern coastal areas are often classified as oceanic since the averages remain significantly higher than a typical Mediterranean climate.

 As an example, Santiago de Compostela, the capital city, has an average of 129 rainy days (> 1 mm) and 1362 mm per year (with just 17 rainy days in the three summer months) and 2,101 sunlight hours per year, with just 6 days with frosts per year.
 But the colder city of Lugo, to the east, has an average of 1,759 sunlight hours per year, 117 days with precipitations (> 1 mm) totalling 901.54 mm, and 40 days with frosts per year.
 The more mountainous parts of the provinces of Ourense and Lugo receive significant snowfall during the winter months.
 The sunniest city is Pontevedra with 2,223 sunny hours per year.

 Climate data for some locations in Galicia (average 1981–2010):